-Aurelia’s research at The City Law School focuses on legal indeterminacy as a philosophical problem explored in conceptual poetry by Vanessa Place
+Aurelia’s research at The City Law School focuses on conceptual writing as a means for considering philosophical problems of law, focusing on the Tragodía trilogy by Vanessa Place

-PhD Thesis Title: Conceptual Poetry as Legal Philosophy in Tragoedia by Vanessa Place
+PhD Thesis Title: Conceptual Poetry as Legal Philosophy in Tragodia by Vanessa Place

 Aurelia’s PhD thesis proposition is that conceptual and experimental writing can offer legal thinkers a set of possible texts and methods for considering philosophical problems of law.
 The subject of her PhD thesis is Tragodía (Insert Blanc Press, 2010-11) by Vanessa Place, a trilogy of conceptual poetry taken verbatim from appellate briefs first prepared by Place as an appellate attorney representing convicted sex offenders in contemporary Los Angeles.
 Statement of Facts, Statement of the Case and Argument are read in this thesis through the lens of critical theorists and historians of the law and the criminal justice system, with particular attention to problems of truth, adjudication and just punishment.

 Aurelia’s research interests include: modern and postmodern poetry, critical legal theory, continental philosophy, psychoanalysis, criminal justice and criminal law.

 Aurelia is a recipient of a Graduate Teaching Assistantship from The City Law School.
 Prior to joining The City Law School, Aurelia was Editor and Publications Manager at Arcadia Missa (London).
 Aurelia received First Class Honours in English Literature in her Bachelor of Arts (Hons I) degree from the University of Sydney, including a final year thesis on the poetry of Frank O’Hara.